 Departure time is 10am.
 Please observe this to give us enough time to prepare the house for new guests.
 On leaving, please switch off all lights and appliances and shut and/or lock all windows and doors.
 Please return the key to the key box.

 Guests are kindly requested to leave the house in the same condition as they found it.

-NUMBER OF GUESTS Please do not exceed the number of guests you have booked for at the house.
+NUMBER OF GUESTS

+Please do not exceed the number of guests you have booked for at the house.
 Sorry, no stag or hen parties.

-SMOKING & PETS Please note that smoking is not allowed in the house at any time.
-Well-behaved dogs are welcome at the property.
+SMOKING & PETS

+Please note that neither smoking or pets are allowed in the house at any time.